-*If paired with a grain, this recipe serves 4 people.
-If served alone, 2 people.
-I enjoy it paired with brown basmati rice.
+If paired with a grain, this recipe serves four people.
+Only, the recipe serves two people.
+We recommend serving the vegetable curry with hearty brown basmati rice.

 - 3 cups mushroom of choice (I like crimini)